- Yard Waste

 *Each punch allows for approximatly one 32 gallon can or bag of yard debris.
 A full size pick up truck will be approximatly $12.00 for disposal (Commercial Dealers okay).

-We ask for you to please seperate your grass and brush.
+We ask for you to please separate your grass and brush.
 This helps us keep our prices low.
-If you do not seperate your loads you may be charged an additional fee.
+If you do not separate your loads you may be charged an additional fee.

 Punch cards may be purchased at: